Confidently Travel On Any Glacier

-Heading out on a glacier soon?
-Crevasse Rescue skills are critical to competent climbers and skiers.
-Like a seatbelt, you hope to not use it ever, but if the caca hits the fan, you better be ready.
-If you are hungry to learn this skills, updated for the 2020 climber and skier, look no further.
+Learn the speediest, easiest way to get yourself, and your partner, out of a crevasse with minimal gear.
+Like a seatbelt, we hope to never use these skills, but sometimes the caca hits the fan.
 This course draws on years of expedition experience, training through the American Mountain Guide Association, and expert mountain guides to create this uniquely progressive online course.

-You are going to learn how to do more with less gear, much faster.
-Get yourself out of a crevasse, get your buddy out with simple rope systems.
-We even dive into more complex scenarios.
-Like if you need to rappel into the crevasse and ascend back out.
+This course also covers rappelling/reascending into the crevasse if you need to tend to the person that fell in.
 Planning to be on skis?
-That is covered in depth as well.
+We cover that as well.
 All these skills build towards making you a competent asset the next time you rope up for a glacier based adventure.
-Of course, this video does not replace in-person instruction, but it does cost less, and is extremely convenient to watch it again and again until the skills are second nature.
+Of course, this course does not replace in-person practice, but it does cost less, and is extremely convenient to watch it multiple times.

-Additionally, you can ask question Mark Smiley directly, and he will answer your specific questions.
-It is a personalized and safe learning environment, where the one goal is to make you ready to rock your next glacier adventure with style.
+Additionally, you can ask question Mark Smiley directly.
+It is a personalized and safe learning environment, where the one goal is get you ready for any crevasse fall scenario.

 "Having the ability to re-watch videos, reach out to Mark with questions, as well as access new content that gets released makes this course so worth it in every way.
 It's like if you were to go out and buy a banana today, and the grocery store started mailing you another one every few months or so, free of charge.. and who doesn't like bonus fruit!
 Mark's teaching style is easy to follow, engaging, with nice and concise videos that efficiently communicate the topic.
 I would recommend these courses to anyone who already has somewhat of a background in whatever it is they're practicing (crevasse rescue, backcountry skiing, rock climbing, etc).
 Now, it is still up to you to have the motivation and discipline to actually go out and practice the skills after watching the videos, but the online classroom is certainly a strong compliment to hands on learning!"-Reid Wagner | Seattle, WA